ssiops/starshard/README.md

 #### Shard.json
 Shard.json will provide basic information for the base system.
 Shard properties will include:
 * name - The name of the application, will be used in its path.
-* db - [Bool] Indicate whether this app requires database
+* usedb - [Bool] Indicate whether this app requires database
 * static - Path of static files for this application
 * permissions - [Array] Describes how the application can access users' information